liorokman/enhancements/keps/sig-node/20200303-shared-pod-limits.md

       +-- container3 (nginx container, memory: 256M limit, CPU: 1 core)
 </pre>

-By setting the `ShareBurstableLimits` attribute on the Pod spec to `true, the following cgroup hierarchy would be configured:
+By setting the `ShareBurstableLimits` attribute on the Pod spec to `true`, the following cgroup hierarchy would be configured:

 <pre>
   QoS CGroup (one of guaranteed, burstable, or besteffort)